agile-ts/documentation/docs/Interfaces.md

 #### `active`

-Whether the logger is active and logs stuff in the console.
+If the logger is active and is allowed to print anything into the console.
 ```ts {2}
 const logger = new Logger({
     active: false